Visiting the Zugspitze: the Tallest Mountain in Germany

 You May Also Like Why You Should Visit Garmisch-Partenkirchen

 As GP is a tourist town, there are a lot of hotels to choose from.
-Here are a couple that caught my eye.
+Here is a couple that caught my eye.

-Staudacherhof—If you’re looking for a cozy splurge oozing in Bavarian charm, this is the place for you.
-It’s located near the center of Garmish, and the room decor is in Alpine-style.
+Staudacherhof—If you’re looking for a cozy splurge oozing Bavarian charm, this is the place for you.
+It’s located near the center of Garmish, and the room decor is in Alpine style.
 There is a spa with an indoor and an outdoor pool, and a full buffet breakfast with local and international foods is included.

 Things to Do in Garmisch-Partenkirchen